 Most people return to work in two weeks or less.
 Some do so even sooner as long as they don’t mind wearing their bandages to work or if only the tip of their nose was changed.
 Three weeks after the operation, approximately 80 percent of the swelling will have gone.
 In most cases, you can resume driving after you stop taking narcotic medication and start back at the gym four to six weeks post-op.

-Clearly, rhinoplasty isn’t exactly what many people presume it to be.
+Clearly, there are many myths about rhinoplasty and it isn’t exactly what many people presume it to be.
 Even the results, which many believe will be artificial-looking, look natural and symmetrical as long as the surgery is performed by a surgeon skilled in the procedure.
 Talk to Dr. Kulick today and learn how your nose can accentuate your look and give you the appearance you have always wanted.